AlikhanNurkamal/deep_learning/DL_projects/05_road_signs_recognition/README.md

 * 30: Дети

 ## Results ##
-As seen in the notebook, the `training loss` was 0.2317, `cross-validation loss` comprised 0.1134, and the `test set loss` was 0.1126.
-When it comes to the accuracy of the model, then the `training accuracy` is 92.28%, `validation accuracy` is 95.43%, and the `testing accuracy` is 96.92%.
+As seen in the notebook, the `training loss` was 0.1719, `cross-validation loss` comprised 0.0653, and the `test set loss` was 0.0773.
+When it comes to the accuracy of the model, then the `training accuracy` is 94.06%, `validation accuracy` is 98.13%, and the `testing accuracy` is 97.75%.
 This implies that the model is better at generalizing to new, unseen data, rather than at the training process.

+## Final thoughts ##
+Well, the model does really poorly on the unseen data downloaded from the Internet (see last few rows in the jupyter notebook).
+So I cannot say that its testing accuracy is almost 98%.
+This might be due to the lack of different types of images of road signs, as all the images used in training are the generated versions of the same picture.
+This is why the model could be biased on only the provided images.
+In order to improve the model, I need a larger dataset with multiple images of the same road sign in different scenarios (one photo taken from the side, another taken right in front, etc.).